-This article will answer that question by breaking down the sport as a whole, checking statistics, and analyzing certain risks.
+This article will break down the sport as a whole, check statistics, and analyze certain risks.
 That will then shed light on the hotly debated question and answer why some people fear skiing while others do not.

 It is first important to note that skiing is not dangerous from a statistical standpoint.
 That is to say, if you follow proper safety practices it is rare that anything bad will happen.